Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Experiments

 \subsection{Implementation Details}

-Video-MTR is built upon the Qwen2.5-VL-7B and trained using the VAGEN framework, which supports multi-turn reinforcement learning.
-We set a turn limit of three and retain the last two turns as context.
-The initial turn uniformly samples 16 frames from the full video, and each subsequent turn retrieves up to eight additional frames, capping the total at 32 frames per trajectory.
-The policy is optimized with PPO using a batch size of 32, actor learning rate of 1e-6, and critic learning rate of 1e-5.
+Video-MTR is built upon the Qwen2.5-VL-7B and trained using the VAGEN~\citep{wang2025vagen} framework, which supports multi-turn reinforcement learning.
+The policy is trained with PPO using a batch size of 32, an actor learning rate of $1 \times 10^{-6}$, and a critic learning rate of $1 \times 10^{-5}$.
 Experiments are conducted on a single server equipped with eight NVIDIA A800-80GB GPUs.

+\textbf{Number of Turns} We set the maximum number of turns $K_{\max}$ to 3, achieving a favorable trade-off between accuracy and inference latency.
+A detailed examination, including quantitative comparisons under varying settings, is reported in the Appendix~\ref{appendix:turn_limit}.

+\textbf{Input Frame Budget} Most LVU post-training methods operate with $\le128$ frames to align with training sequence lengths and manage computation.
+Given our resource constraints and to emphasize reasoning paradigm rather than raw capacity, we cap the input at 80 frames.
+Under the same budget, we compare: (i) a single-turn baseline with uniformly sampled frames; and (ii) our multi-turn framework that actively retrieves non-uniform subsets across turns, holding other factors fixed to isolate the effect of multi-turn reasoning.
+We evaluate budgets of 32, 64 and 80, and results consistently show that distributing frames over multiple retrieval–reasoning steps outperforms the single-turn baselines.
+Concretely, the first turn uniformly samples half the budget, and each subsequent turn retrieves up to one quarter, ensuring the total never exceeds the frame budget.